Have you heard lots of bad things about coach holidays?

 Requesting the front seats generally won’t work as coach holiday companies generally have seat rotation or other policies for front seat allocation.
 However, most coach holiday companies should offer fixed seats near the front of the coach if you request them.
 This may mean you forfeit your opportunity to get into the front seats if there is seat rotation in operation.

-One of the issues that seems to cause most issues for travel sickness sufferers on coaches is the temperature.
+One of the issues that seem to cause most issues for travel sickness sufferers on coaches is the temperature.
 It’s the same for me too.
 If it is too warm then gradually a green hue develops.
 As such I always travel with a small handheld fan, a rechargeable one and battery powered back up.

 Ginger sweets are also handy and if it is going to be a really tough day then ginger tablets can be great, without the dizziness and side effects of travel sickness tablets.